nataliasuska/robo-advisor/README.md

 # Nat-Bot Stock Advisor
-The Nat-Bot is now a robo advisor capable of providing automated stock trading recommedations*.
-This program can accept one or more stock or crypto symbols as inputs, then it will request live historical trading data from the internet using an API from Alpha Vantage, and finally provide a reommendaton as to whether or not you or a client should purchase the given stock or cryptocurrency.
+The Nat-Bot is now a robo advisor capable of providing automated stock trading recommendations*.
+This program can accept one or more stock or crypto symbols as inputs, then it will request live historical trading data from the internet using an API from Alpha Vantage, and finally provide a recommendation as to whether or not you or a client should purchase the given stock or cryptocurrency.
 We also have special features that send historical prices of your inputted stock into a CSV, and a line graph to see historical prices of that stock over time.

 *Note that neither I nor this program are financial advisors.